-The numbers preceding the underscore character correspond to the order of injection.
-These numbers will later help the analyst find individual chromatograms based on injection number instead looking for specific sample names during post-run data processing in TotalChrom.
+The numbers preceding the underscore correspond to the order of injection.
+These numbers will later help the analyst find individual chromatograms based on injection number instead looking for specific sample names during post-run data processing in TotalChromTM.

-- 4) When the sample table entries are verified to be correct choose "File" > "Save". - 5) Print the ELAN Sample table by choosing the "File" > "Print Setup" > "Reports".
+- When the sample table entries are verified to be correct choose "File" > "Save". - Print the ELAN® or NexION® sample table by choosing the "File" > "Print Setup" > "Reports".
 In the ensuing dialog box, select the preferred printer and click "OK".
 Next, choose "File" > "Print" and then click the "Print" button.
-Refer to the printout of the ELAN Sample table for the correct vial positions when loading samples into the CombiPal autosampler tray.
+Refer to the printout of the ELAN® or NexION® sample table for the correct vial positions when loading samples into the CombiPal autosampler tray.